barrett777/Heroes.ReplayParser/README.md

 **ReplayGameEvents.Parse**

-Structure is known, some information is known
+Structure is known, most information is known

 I was pretty hasty in my implementation of these game events.
 Many of these events are pretty sloppy.
 I hurried because all I really wanted was hero talent choices.